 Second floor: to the left of the elevator

 Seating in Sanctuary

-Throughout the sanctuary there are pew cuts allowing extra room for seating with wheelchairs, scooters, walkers, etc. available in the front, middle and rear sections of the sanctuary with companion seating nearby.
+There are pew cuts in the front, middle, and rear sections of the sanctuary allowing extra room for seating with wheelchairs, scooters, walkers, etc. with companion seating nearby.

 Vision and Hearing Aids

 Large print bulletins & hymns are available at the entrances to the sanctuary as well as assisted listening devices.
-See ushers if need help locating them.
+See ushers for help in locating them.